Philosophy of Law and the Conflict of Laws

 Legal Monism: An American History, in Christoph Bezemek, Michael Potacs and Alexander Somek (eds.), Vienna Lectures on Legal Philosophy 23-48 (Hart Publishing 2018)

-In this paper, I argue that American conflicts scholars in the late-nineteenth and early twentieth century were committed to monism: the view that necessarily one, and only one, legal system exists.'
+In this paper, I argue that American conflicts scholars and jurists in the late-nineteenth and early twentieth century were committed to legal monism.

 Jurisdiction and the Moral Impact Theory of Law, 29 Legal Theory 29-62 (2023)

-An argument from how courts reason in conflicts cases to legal monism.
-I offer these monistic arguments as reason to think that the moral impact theory of law, of the sort offered by Mark Greenberg, is correct.
+to argue for legal monism.
+Although this legal monism might be Kelsenian (in the sense that law is independent of both social and moral facts), here I offer principles of jurisdiction as a reason to think that the moral impact theory of law, of the sort offered by Mark Greenberg, is correct.

 Return to main page.